This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 By imitating nature’s ecosystems, this approach to gardening and landscape design promotes greater partnerships between plants, soil, insects and wildlife.

-In Permaculture designs, edible vegetables, herbs, fruiting shrubs and vines grow as an understory to taller fruit and nut trees.
+In Permaculture designs, annual and perennial vegetables, herbs, fruiting shrubs and vines grow as an understory to taller fruit and nut trees.
 This technique is sometimes called “layering” or building a “guild.”

-After the first year, you can begin planting the mulched area with perennial vegetables, fruiting shrubs and vines.
+- In the second year, you can begin planting the mulched area with perennial vegetables, fruiting shrubs and vines.
 (For more on this method, see Gaia’s Garden: A Guide to Home-Scale Permaculture.)

 20 Perennial Vegetables for North American Gardens